Who would you like to complain about?

 Further information on making an application to the First-tier Tribunal (Property Chamber) can be viewed here.

-Please email your complaint to technicaladvice@tpi.org.uk
+Please email your complaint about an individual to [email protected]

-For Complaints Guidance PDF click here.
+For Company Complaints Guidance PDF click here.

 The Property Institute is a professional organisation whose objective is to promote and stimulate improvements in the technical and general knowledge of individuals and companies engaged in residential property management.
 In doing so, it aims to achieve high standards of practice and professionalism.